Finally, do you want to avoid paying Comcast’s early termination fee?

 1. Keep All Your Documents Handy:-

 Collect all the documents right from the day one you opt for the service.
-Like current statement, contract paper and then go ahead and log in to the portal and keep everything in the front.
+Like current statements and contract paper, and then go ahead and log in to the portal and keep everything in the front.
 Having essential documents together make things easier.

 2. Call the Retention Team at 1-800-266-2278